 statement.
 Also, please feel free to

-and Writing Center, in the lower
+Center for Student Learning, Writing and Advising, in the lower

 level of O’Grady Library, if you need